French cruiser Villars: Battle of Fuzhou

 Villars arrived at Fuzhou on 15 August, followed the next day by the cruiser D'Estaing, and thereafter by the ironclad Triomphante.
 On 23 August, the French flotilla attacked the Chinese Fujian Fleet in the Battle of Fuzhou.
-Villars, d'Estaing, and the cruiser Duquay-Trouin engaged the Chinese cruisers Feiyun and Ji'an and the gunboat Zhenwei, along with a coastal artillery battery.
+Villars, D'Estaing, and the cruiser Duquay-Trouin engaged the Chinese cruisers Feiyun and Ji'an and the gunboat Zhenwei, along with a coastal artillery battery.
 At the start of the action, Villars engaged Feiyun and Ji'an in company with Duguay-Trouin; the Chinese cruisers were quickly sunk under French gunfire.
-Villars then engaged the shore battery and assisted d'Estaing with the destruction of Zhenwei, which put up unexpectedly heavy resistance until Triomphante joined the action and smashed the small gunboat with her 240 mm guns.
+Villars then engaged the shore battery and assisted D'Estaing with the destruction of Zhenwei, which put up unexpectedly heavy resistance until Triomphante joined the action and smashed the small gunboat with her 240 mm guns.
 The shore battery was neutralized shortly thereafter.
 Another group of French warships also quickly destroyed or captured other elements of the Fujian Fleet further inside the harbor; the entire action lasted a mere eight minutes.
 Most of the battle was fought at very close range, roughly two to three cables.

 Over the night of 23–24 August, the Chinese sent several fire ships toward the French ships, forcing them to repeatedly shift position to evade them as they drifted down river.
 Courbet sought to destroy the arsenal facilities at Fuzhou and used his shallow-draft gunboats to bombard the fortifications around it on 24 August, and the next day, a 600-man landing party went ashore to complete the destruction of the facilities.
 Courbet then organized his fleet to leave the river, Triomphante in the lead, followed by Duguay-Trouin, then Villars, followed by the rest of the vessels.
 As the ships approached Couding near the mouth of the river, they needed to neutralize Chinese artillery batteries that blocked their exit.
-Triomphant and Duguay-Trouin engaged one set of batteries and drove off the gun crews.
+Triomphante and Duguay-Trouin engaged one set of batteries and drove off the gun crews.
 Villars then sent a landing party ashore to destroy the guns.
 The French spent the night anchored off Couding and proceeded further downriver on 26 August; the forts at Mingan Pass were the next obstacle to reaching the open ocean.
-Villars supported attacks by Triomphant and Duguay-Trouin, but her 138.6 mm guns were less useful than the 240 and 194 mm guns of the larger vessels.
+Villars supported attacks by Triomphante and Duguay-Trouin, but her 138.6 mm guns were less useful than the 240 and 194 mm guns of the larger vessels.
 She nevertheless covered landing parties that were sent ashore to destroy gun batteries.